NandanDesai/TwitterScraper4J/README.md

 This is a Java library which lets you fetch Twitter public data without the need to use any API.
 ## Getting Started
-JAR file is available here.
-Download the JAR file, add it to your Java project
+JAR file is available in the '[Releases](https://github.com/NandanDesai/TwitterScraper4J/releases)' section.
+Download the JAR file and add it to your Java project to start using!

 **Code Examples**